 Reading from Apology of the Augsburg Confession XV (VIII) 38–42

 We cheerfully maintain the old traditions made in the Church for the sake of usefulness and peace.
 We interpret them in a more moderate way and reject the opinion that holds they justify.
 Our enemies falsely accuse us of setting aside good ordinances and Church discipline.
 We can truly declare that the public form of the churches is more fitting with us than with the adversaries.
 If anyone will consider it in the right way, we conform to the canons more closely than the adversaries.
 Among the adversaries, unwilling celebrants, and those hired for pay, and very frequently only for pay, celebrate the Masses.
 They sing psalms, not that they may learn or pray, but for the sake of the service (as though this work were a service) or, at least, for the sake of reward.
 Among us many use the Lord’s Supper every Lord’s Day.
 They do so after they have been first instructed, examined, and absolved.
 The children sing psalms in order that they may learn.
 The people also sing so that they may either learn or pray.
 Among the adversaries there is no catechizing of the children whatever, about which even the canons give commands.
 Among us the pastors and ministers of the churches are encouraged publicly to instruct and hear the youth.
 This ceremony produces the best fruit.

-Devotional reading from Celebrating the Saints, page 180 © 2016 Concordia Publishing House.
+Devotional reading and prayer adapted from Treasury of Daily Prayer, page 791. © 2008 Concordia Publishing House.
 All rights reserved.